 - Make an appointment after attending a workshop (no same day appointments are permitted)

 - Stop by the Global Education Office at the Reves Center anytime between 11 am and 5 pm.
 A peer advisor will be available for walk-in's except during scheduled workshops or appointments.

 - It is best to make an appointment in person because you will be able to see what times are available that work for both you and the advisor's schedule

 - Fill out an online appointment request.
 A peer advisor will either confirm the advisor’s availability to meet at your requested time or offer alternative appointment slots.

 Peer advisors and staff advisors have scheduled advising times.
 They each specialize in certain regions/countries and W&M programs.
 Peer and staff advisors can advise on non W&M programs in their regions/countries.
 We recommend meeting with the advisor that best matches your study abroad interests or needs.
 A peer advisor will help you determine the most appropriate advisor for you to meet with.

 Peer advisors are William & Mary students like you that have studied abroad.
 Our trained peer advisors and help you find programs of interest and can answer most of your questions, especially those about local culture, applying/registering on-line, required procedures, transfer credits, applying for a visa or passport and special tips on how to make the most of an abroad experience.

 Staff Advisors can assist with questions about specific programs, academic differences, health and safety, transfer credits, W&M study abroad polices and procedures and much more.

-Questions or make an appointment?
-Email a Peer Advisor
+Questions or want to make an appointment?
+Email a Peer Advisor.